 The project developer used equations 18 through 23 in a one-time analysis to confirm that the change in AWMS (project activity) did not adversely affect GHG emissions due to land application, runoff and ammonia volatilization.
-The results of the analysis show that there is no change in GHG emissions in these areas by incorporation an anaerobic digester.
+The results of the analysis show that there is no change in GHG emissions in these areas by the incorporation of an anaerobic digester.